zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 ### Deployment and Tracing

-The first interface (demo-oai) is used for the control plane, including the N4 interface to all UPFs.
+The first interface (demo-oai) is used for the control plane, including the N4 interfaces to all UPFs.
 The others are used for the user plane.

 Therefore, we do not need to filter out the UP when tracing on the `demo-oai` interface.
 We run the `mysql` service first, so that we can start the trace before anything is sent over the CP.